 |"What is the cheapest stock on the NYSE?"||NYSE|

 |"Show me stocks that cost less than $5"||$5|

 |... and more|

 This section discusses the mechanics of creating your capsule, preferably after you've finished researching information and creating specifications.
 First, you'll need to plan API integration.
 Then you can further familiarize yourself with Bixby's platform, using the Developers' Guides.

 Since you are likely going to be using an existing API to implement actions, you should remember that Bixby is a conversational user interface (CUI):

 If the API is not your own, there might be additional business development work you need to do.
 You should meet, discuss, and acquire rights with the owners and come to a proper contract agreement in the API's use.
 Make sure to discuss the Service Level Agreement (SLA), including responses from the provider in case of downtime and pricing.
-You will also need to make plans for handling bugs and if there are any new feature requests.
+You will also need to make plans for handling bugs and new feature requests.